MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxLogonFailures
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MaxLogonFailures parameter specifies the number of logon failures that the Receive connector retries before it closes the connection.
-The default value is 3.
-The valid input range for this parameter is from 0 through 10.
-When you specify a value of 0, the connection is never closed because of logon failures.

-!!!
-Exchange Server 2016

 The MaxLogonFailures parameter specifies the number of logon failures that the Receive connector retries before it closes the connection.

 A valid value is from 0 to 10.
 The default value is 3.

 When you specify the value 0, the connection is never closed because of logon failures.

 ```yaml
 Type: Int32